 Workbook: A book which contains extra practice activities for learners to work on in their own time.
 Usually the book is designed so that learners can write in it and often there is an answer key provided in the back of the book to give feedback to the learners.

 About International Teacher Training Organization (ITTO):

-ITTO provides TEFL Certification in Mexico & Boston, USA.
-Upon successful completion of the TEFL Course, we guarantee paid job placement in Mexico and direct employment contacts worldwide.
+ITTO provides TEFL Certification in Mexico & and around the world.
+Upon successful completion of any of our programs, we guarantee paid job placement in Mexico and direct employment contacts worldwide.